 Challenge

-A global manufacturer depended on complex Informatica workflows.
-Costs were rising, updates were slow, and scaling was difficult.
-Meanwhile, manual reconstruction of mappings carried high risk and long delivery cycles.
+A global manufacturer depended on complex Informatica PowerCenter workflows.
+Licensing costs were rising, update cycles were slow, and scaling required disproportionate effort.
+Manual reconstruction of mappings was estimated to take 12 to 18 months and carried high risk of logic errors.

 Solution

-Kanerika automated the conversion of Informatica mappings and workflows into Talend.
-Additionally, all transformation rules were recreated accurately.
-Teams could test and deploy Talend jobs without rewriting logic by hand.
+We automated the conversion of Informatica mappings and workflows into Talend jobs, with all transformation rules recreated accurately.
+Business teams were able to test and validate Talend jobs without rewriting logic by hand, which compressed the review cycle substantially.

 Results

-- Complete preservation of workflow logic during transition.
+- Complete preservation of workflow logic throughout the transition

 Elevate Your Enterprise Reporting with Expert Migration Solutions!